Tender Mercies: Plot

-Washed-up, alcoholic country singer Mac Sledge awakens at a run-down Texas roadside motel and gas station after a night of heavy drinking.
+Washed-up, alcoholic country singer-songwriter Mac Sledge awakens at a run-down Texas roadside motel and gas station after a night of heavy drinking.
 He meets the owner, a young widow named Rosa Lee, and offers to perform maintenance work there in exchange for a room.
 Rosa, whose husband died in the Vietnam War, is raising her young son, Sonny, on her own.
 She agrees to let Mac stay on condition that he does not drink while working.
 During quiet evenings, they sit alone and share parts of their life stories.

 Mac resolves to give up alcohol and start his life anew.
 After enough days of keeping his word and doing his work, he is comfortable enough in his new life that he and Rosa Lee wed.
 They start attending a Baptist church on a regular basis.
 A newspaper reporter eventually visits the motel and asks Mac whether he has stopped recording music and if he has deliberately chosen to lead an anonymous life.
 When Mac refuses to answer, the reporter explains he is writing a story about him and has interviewed his ex-wife, Dixie Scott, a country music star who is performing nearby.

 After the story is published, the neighbourhood learns of Mac's past, and members of a local country–western band visit him to show their respect.
 Despite greeting them politely, Mac remains reluctant to open up about his past.
 Later, he secretly attends Dixie's concert.
 She passionately sings songs that Mac wrote years earlier, and he leaves in the middle of the performance.
 Backstage, he talks to Dixie's manager, his old friend, Harry.
 Mac gives him a copy of a new song he has written and asks him to show it to Dixie.
 Mac tries to talk to Dixie, who becomes angry on seeing him and warns him to stay away from their 18-year-old daughter, Sue Anne.